 Best Odds And Low Edge Games

-Blackjack, which is a favorite at both online and land-based casinos, is the game with the lowest house edge.
+Blackjack - A favorite at both online and land-based casinos, this game has the lowest house edge.
 Single deck versions, which are hard to find, offer the house a 0.20% advantage, while one of the most common versions, eight-deck, has a 0.63% edge.

-Baccarat, the card game where you try to reach a total of nine points, provides three bets and two of those offer a low edge.
+Baccarat - Try to reach a total of nine points when playing Baccarat as this gives you three bets, two of which offer a low edge.
 You can wager on the Banker winning, the Player winning, or a draw.
 The Banker is the best bet at 1.17%.
 Betting on the Player also has a relatively low edge, which is 1.36%.

-The final table game that carries a relatively low to moderate edge is European roulette.
+European Roulette - This table game carries a relatively low to moderate edge is.
 It comes in at 2.70%.
 Other games that you’ll find at casinos that offer moderate edges include Three Card Poker- Pair Plus (2.32%), Pai Gow Poker (2.50%), Red Dog (2.69%), and Double Down Stud (2.67%).

 Long Odds And High Edge Games